vijayviswas/LIExplorer/README.md

 #LIExplorer.framework- Wow its free now.
-LIExplorer.framework is a Objective C library for LinkedIn integration in iOS applications.
+LIExplorer.framework is a BSD-licensed Objective C library for LinkedIn integration in iOS applications.
 This framework doesn't have any dependency with third party libraries.